thatcherfreeman/utility-dctls/README.md

 **Channel**: Allows you to choose whether the full color image will be returned, or only one of the red/green/blue channels (duplicated onto all three channels in the output for visibility).

 ---
+### Chroma Subsampling Chart DCTL
+Chart to help you identify chroma subsampling issues by drawing one-pixel wide stripes every third row or column of pixels.
+If you have smearing between rows, then you know that the chroma vertical resolution is not full (the third digit in 4:4:4 is either 2 or 0).
+If you have smearing between columns, then you know the chroma horizontal resolution is not 4, so the second digit is either 2 or 1.
+Compare the GUI viewer with your external monitor and try applying the below Chroma Subsampling DCTL in the GUI for a low fidelity simulation of each kind of chroma subsampling.

+---